Regenix and Matthew McConaughey

 “Being covalently bound…its got a much better shot of not being as promiscous as the other JAK inhibitors”.

 — Renowned Singapore based venture capitalist Finian Tan is a major investor in Samumed.
 I did not realize that he made the decision to invest in the company so suddenly.
 In his own words: “Only twice in my life I have bet so big on day one”.
-Poker champion, Samumed CEO Dr. Osman Kibar clearly has some hypnotic powers at his disposal.
+Poker champion and Samumed CEO Dr. Osman Kibar clearly has some hypnotic powers.

-— Several times during the past year, I have posted news about various doctors offering an adipose (fat) cell plus platelet-rich plasma (PRP) combo treatment for hair loss.
-It seems like this treatment was part of a US based clinical trial, but I never did too much research into it.
-A new article on this pointed me towards the main page for the actual website of the trials.
+— In the past year, I have posted news about various doctors offering an adipose (fat) cell plus platelet-rich plasma (PRP) combo treatment for hair loss.
+It seems like this treatment was part of a US based clinical trial.
+A new article on this subject pointed me towards the main page for the actual website of the trials.
 They call it STRAAND , which stands for “Stromal Tissue Cell-enriched treatment of Androgenic Alopecia via Novel Deployment”.
 So far, six doctors are participating.
 However, unlike in other trials, it seems like patients are responsible for their own expenses.

 — A small sample size new study from Italy on non-activated versus activated PRP and the impact of different PRP collection devices on the final result.
 Dr. Cole from the US is a co-author.

 — Replicel CEO Lee Buckler writes his first article for the Huffington Post: “Will 2017 be the year of Cell Therapies?“.

 And now on to medical items of interest:

 — US patent office hands win in CRISPR battle to Broad Institute and Dr. Feng Zhang.